 We pay in platform credits instead of cash for practical reasons:

-- Immediate payouts - no minimum thresholds
+- Immediate payouts with no minimum thresholds

-- Simpler accounting - no tax complications
+- Simpler accounting with no tax complications

 What We Track